Unprecedented sanctions hit 'millionaire migrant traffickers'

 For those involved in the smuggling and trafficking networks, it has been a lucrative and exploitative business with revenues in the billions, according to the European Migrant Smuggling Center (EMSC).

-In 2015, migrant smuggling networks made between EUR 4.7 billion and EUR 5.7 billion trafficking people bound for Europe, according to a 2017 EMSC report.
+In 2015, migrant smuggling networks made between EUR 4.7 billion ($5.5 billion) and EUR 5.7 billion trafficking people bound for Europe, according to a 2017 EMSC report.
 There was a sharp decline in 2016, with profits falling by nearly EUR 2 billion from 2015, according to the same report.

 Some of those using the central Mediterranean route are refugees fleeing conflict while others are economic migrants.

-A crackdown by the Libyan coastguard means fewer boats are making it out to sea, leaving the smugglers with a backlog of would-be passengers on their hands.
+A crackdown by the Libyan Coast Guard means fewer boats are making it out to sea, leaving the smugglers with a backlog of would-be passengers on their hands.
 As a result, there are increasing reports of migrants being sold in slave auctions before facing the most appalling conditions.

 Migrant testimonies provided to the International Organization for Migration (IOM) have revealed "the image of a Libya in chaos, where violence and abuse are increasingly frequent and armed groups find human beings an extremely profitable source of money."

-Last year, CNN reporters went undercover at a slave market in Libya to document the violation of human rights and inhumane treatment that have so many desperate migrants have suffered.
+Last year, CNN reporters went undercover at a slave market in Libya to document the violation of human rights and inhumane treatment that so many desperate migrants have suffered.

 "The situation is dire," Mohammed Abdiker, the IOM director of operation and emergencies, told CNN in November.
 "Some reports are truly horrifying and the latest reports of 'slave markets' for migrants can be added to a long list of outrages."